jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration2RequirementsS20.md

-# Enhancing and Extending The Visual Transit System Simululator
+# Enhancing and Extending The Visual Transit System Simulator

 ## Iteration 2